deniskorobicyn/howtofix/README.md

 howtofix
 ========

-This repo contains my problem and fixes to them
+This repo contains my problem and fixes to them.